5loaves-2fish-12basckets/ADF_studies/doc/paper_review/week02.tex.md

 #### summary
 > This work uses a new unit with $l_\infty$ distance for forward pass and similar differentiable function for backward pass (pseudogradient descent) to create a non linear model that resists adversarial attack for $\epsilon<0.5$
 ##### chapter-wise note
-1) Introduction
+(1. Introduction)
 * Goodfellow et al. suggests (local) linearity is key.
 Consider $\sum^n_ix_iw_i$ can have $n\epsilon\vert w\vert$ output change which snowballs through layers
 * MWD unit activate as $$\mathcal{U}(u,w)(x)=\exp\big(-\max\limits_{1\le i\le n}(u_i(x_i-w_i))^2\big)$$ which is for x $l_\infty$ distance from w multiply non-negative weight $u_i$ for coordinate i
-* Found pseudogradient as proxy for training efficiently
+* Found pseudogradient as proxy for training efficiently (2.
+Related Work)
-2) Related Work
 * Goodfellow et al. mentioned RadialBasisFunction
 * Condsiders FGSM, I-FGSM, and PGD (Madry et al.)
-3) MWD Networks
+(3. MWD Networks)
 * MWD units output ~ 1 only when x close to w => AND gate
 * $1-\mathcal{U}$ as NAND gate, use AND layer; NAND layer or mixed
 * gradient$\Rightarrow$pseudogradients: $$\frac{d}{dz}e^{-z}=-e^{-z}\Rightarrow -\frac{1}{\sqrt{1+z}}$$$$\frac{d}{dz}\max z_i=\begin{cases}1 & z_i=y\\0 & z_i<y\end{cases}\Rightarrow e^{z_i-y}=\begin{cases}1&z_i=y\\e^{-\delta}&z_i<y\end{cases}$$
-7) Results
+(7. Results)
 * can use gradient, but will be very slow, experiment show training with gradient is not significantly better.
 * MWD Networks significantly higher than Relu trained with adversarial example for $0<\epsilon<0.5$
 #### branching points and thoughts
-1. various kind of pseudogradient -> reinforcement, local incentives?
+1. is it possible to go from various kind of pseudogradient (this work) to using reinforcement, or a somewhat local incentives or different kind of propagation of error.
-2. non-negative weight => Relu unit with single input, max op... pooling?
-3. what about all/non as in bio neurons?
+2. what about all/non as in bio neurons?

 ---